-Dunwoody College of Technology is ranked #638 out of 1,715 schools in the nation for overall quality on College Factual's 2021 Best Colleges list.
-This is an improvement over the previous year, when Dunwoody College of Technology held the #649 spot on the Best Overall Colleges list.
+College Factual ranked Dunwoody College of Technology as #645 out of 2,217 colleges and universities in the country on its 2024 Best Colleges list.
+This is an improvement over the previous year, when Dunwoody College of Technology held the #745 spot on the Best Overall Colleges list.

 When estimating how much access students will have to their teachers, some people like to look at what percentage of faculty members are full time.
 This is because part-time teachers may not have as much time to spend on campus as their full-time counterparts.

 The full-time faculty percentage at Dunwoody College of Technology is 60%.
 This is higher than the national average of 47%.

 The freshmen retention rate is a sign of how many full-time students like a college or university well enough to come back for their sophomore year.
 At Dunwoody College of Technology this rate is 58%, which is a bit lower than the national average of 68%.